sasha-kap/CV-to-Maps/README.md

 out skel qt;
 ```

 Data was downloaded in GeoJSON file format.
-The output files can be obtained from the GeoJSONs folder.
+The output files can be obtained from (and viewed on a map in) the "state_water_towers" folder.

 5. Geospatial processing - load frame and tower geolocation data to PostgreSQL